TheBestPessimist/Term-rewriter/README.md

 ### TODO
-2. substitution of a variable with a term;
-3. rename getSubterm to getSubtermByPosition
-4. rename variable symbol to variable

 - trebuie peste tot checkuri daca face parte din language
 - sa implementez substitution of a term with another.